About

 a space to gain knowledge through attention

 The name “querc” pays homage to the oaks, an immensely resilient, supportive, and fascinating group of trees.
-It also signals a playful nature to designing and occupying the landscape, because we learn more and have more fun by embracing the unique qualities of people and places.
+Querc Studio’s projects follow the logic of the oaks - projects that are rooted in place, resilient, robust, sustainable, and growing more beautiful and sophisticated with time.
+The studio name also signals a playful nature to designing and occupying the landscape, to work and build places that are unique.
+We learn more (about ourselves and our surroundings) and have more fun by recognizing and embracing the one-of-a-kind qualities of people and places.
+While every project involves the same care and attention from concept to installation, each design project looks for ways for each person, place, or relationship within the landscape to be expressed and valued.